BossFlea/autobrewer/README.md

 # Hypixel Skyblock autobrewer
 This repository acts as the place to download all the schematics for my Hypixel Skyblock autobrewer(s) and learn how to use the brewers!
 All schematics are for [Litematica](https://www.curseforge.com/minecraft/mc-mods/litematica) (obviously the brewer is designed for Hypixel's 1.8.9 and has been thoroughly tested, I've used this brewer to brew around 1000 splashes as of feb 24).
 I recommend downloading litematica on the newest minecraft version (currently 1.20) and building the brewer on hypixel using this version.

+*Make sure to read the tips and instructions on this page, especially the `How to use the autobrewer` section!*

-If you have any problems or questions, feel free to dm me on discord or visit my island on skyblock! discord: `bossflea` ign: `BossFlea`
+If you have any other problems or questions, feel free to dm me on discord or visit my island on skyblock! discord: `bossflea` ign: `BossFlea`

 ## Main 35-potion bingo splashes brewer
 ### General features